joshbegley/nyt-latest/README.md

-**Melinda Gates to Resign from Gates Foundation**\
+**Melinda Gates to Resign From Gates Foundation**\
-`The Bill and Melinda Gates Foundation is recognized as one of the most powerful organizations in global philanthropy, in fields like global health and early-childhood education`\
+`The Bill and Melinda Gates Foundation is recognized as one of the most powerful organizations in global philanthropy, in fields like global health and early-childhood education.`\
 https://nytimes.com/2024/05/13/business/melinda-gates-resigns-gates-foundation.html

 **The Battle for The Streets of New York**\